 Using Oat Milk For Vegan Recipes

 Just because oat milk is plant-based doesn’t mean that it is vegan.
-Honey and coconut milk (certain brands) are two perfect examples of foods that don’t include any animal products but do rely on animal labor.
+Honey and coconut milk (certain brands) are two perfect examples of foods that don’t include animal products but rely on animal labor.
 Luckily, you don’t have to worry about that with oat milk.

 Related content: Is Soy Milk Vegan?